 3 – Gossima, Paris

 This spacious former car showroom is now home to ten isolated rooms split across two floors, with each room dedicated wholly to a single playing space.
 After witnessing the success of similar bars in the US and Germany, Gossima was opened in an upmarket district of Paris by a successful events marketer and a former Olympic finalist.
-The ornate bar has quickly become a popular unwinding point for young Parisians, with a décor and vibe distinctly French in its laid back ambience.
+The ornate bar has quickly become a popular unwinding point for young Parisians, with a décor and vibe distinctly French in its laid-back ambience.
 The bar’s curious name comes from one of the old interchangeable titles used for the sport in nineteenth-century England; a name which has in modern times gone the way of Wiff Waff and Flim Flam and fallen far out of use.

 2 – Bounce, London

 Built on the very site where the first ever official ‘ping pong’ set was manufactured by the Jacques Brothers in 1901, this huge 12,000 square foot venue includes an ornate fifties-style cocktail bar created by the famous interior designer Russell Sage.
-There’s nothing retro about the venue’s centre court, though, as Bounce’s also boasts the futuristic curves of the very same table tennis table used in the 2012 Olympic Final.
+There’s nothing retro about the venue’s centre court, though, as bounces also boast the futuristic curves of the very same table tennis table used in the 2012 Olympic Final.

 1 – SPiN, New York

-The place where it all begin.
+The place where it all began.
 SPiN was opened in 2009 by veteran Hollywood actress and self-styled “Ping-Pong propagandist” Susan Sarandon.
 All Susan needed to do was mention her ground-breaking new venture in a couple of high profile interviews and suddenly SPiN was a new favourite night spot for the city that never sleeps.
 Today SPiN boasts seventeen top quality tables, bands playing every weekend and celebrity patrons ranging in quality from Justin Bieber to Jan-Ove Waldner.